ahal/hunting-the-shmoo/content/blog/jujutsu-mercurial-haven.md

 As I said in the intro, I love to tinker with my workflows, but I can also appreciate a well designed tool that needs little to no configuration.
 Jujutsu is that.
-In my opinion, poor defaults (and a too strict adherence to preserving backwards comptaibility) is one of the reasons Mercurial failed to take off, so I'm glad to see Jujutsu learning lessons here.
+In my opinion, poor defaults (and a too strict adherence to preserving backwards compatibility) is one of the reasons Mercurial failed to take off, so I'm glad to see Jujutsu learning lessons here.

 ### Performance